 - Do not assure confidentiality (although you can assure the student that you will share information only with those who need to know).

-- Express your concern in non-judgmental, non-critical terms.
-Speak candidly about your concern for the behaviors you have observed (including objective observations of behavior and why you are concerned).
+- Speak directly and honestly.
+Use a genuine, caring tone.
+Express your concern in non-judgmental, non-critical terms.
+Speak candidly about your concern for the behaviors you have observed.

 - You are not expected to have all the right answers immediately; no one does.
 Through open questions and reflection of what you hear, you create a space in which students can sit and discuss with you the concerns that bear on their well-being and academic performance.

 - Take time to explore the ways in which your student may get the support necessary for change.
 If you submitted a report to the CARE Team, tell the student that someone else may follow-up with them.

 - Several days to a week after speaking with a student, follow up to ask how he or she is doing, ask about efforts taken to

 - address the issue previously discussed, and make direct observations about what you have noticed since speaking to the student.

 - Never exceed your training.
 Refer the student to additional resources if necessary.